Skip to navigation Skip to content

 Do not process a relocation during a calculation month.
 See Payments for PIP and WIP - Practice Stream for more information.

-Documents needed for a practice relocation
+Documents needed for a permanent practice relocation

 To notify a practice relocation, the practice must submit the following forms:

-• Practice Incentives Change of practice details (IP005) form
+• Practice Incentives Change of practice details form (IP005):

-• all pages of the form must be received
+• All pages of the form must be received

-• the practice must complete the practice details, relocation questions and eligibility section.
+• The practice must complete the practice details, relocation questions and eligibility section.
 Other questions will depend on the changes being notified

-• the declaration must be signed by an owner of the practice registered on the practice profile
+• The declaration must be signed by an owner of the practice registered on the practice profile

-• Accreditation certificate, the practice must contact their accreditation agency to confirm that they still meet the rules for accreditation at the new location.
-The practice must provide an accreditation certificate showing the relocated practice address within 6 months of the date of relocation.
-Practice payments will be placed on hold until an updated accreditation certificate for the new location is provided
+• The practice must contact their accreditation agency to confirm that they still meet the rules for accreditation at the new location

 See also: